Pruning Neural Networks: Optimize and Accelerate Inference

 SparseGPT: efficient unstructured pruning without retraining

-# sparsegpt — library from method authors
+# sparsegpt — library from the method authors

-# Example conceptual code
+# Conceptual code example

 from sparsegpt import SparseGPT